dmbarbour/awelon/AboutAO.md

 ABC code (see AboutABC) is inlined using pseudo-words, having prefix `%`.
 In addition, capabilities may be syntactically represented using `{` to following `}`.

-        %vrwlc      (aka `swap`)
+        %vrwlc      (a primitive swap)
-        %lwcwrwc    (aka `rot4`)
+        %lwcwrwc    (a primitive rot4)
         {&par}      (an annotation)

 The canonical expansion of inlined ABC is simply each ABC operator alone.
-For example, the definition of `%vrwlc` is effectively `%v %r %w %l %c`.
+For example, the expansion of `%vrwlc` is equivalent to `%v %r %w %l %c`.
 ABC's drop operator would be represented as `%%`.

 AO's inlined ABC in AO may contain most of ABC, excepting text, numbers (`#0123456789`), blocks, and whitespace.
 AO has its own support for text, numbers, blocks, and whitespace.
-In addition, while AO is syntactically able to represent any ABC capability, most AO compilers should forbid all except annotations and discretionary sealers... preferably at parse-time.
-This restriction on capabilities is discussed below.
+In addition, while AO is syntactically able to represent any ABC capability, most AO compilers should forbid all except annotations and hard-coded sealers sealers... preferably at parse-time.
+This restriction is valuable for proper capability security.

-*Note:* AO does not allow inlining of ABCD.
-ABCD extends ABC with a fixed dictionary, which is redundant in context of AO's own dictionary feature.
-Instead, ABCD should always be generated as a postprocess to compress a raw ABC stream.
-However, annotations or naming conventions may encourage a specific compression to ABCD.
+*Note:* AO developers cannot directly utilize ABCD or ABC's separately compiled resources.
+However, words may be configured indirectly for compilation, and thus may implicitly be reduced to ABCD or separately compiled resources.

 ## Proper Capability Security